gmail storageemail cleanupstorage management

 Set Up Automatic Cleanup

-2. Unsubscribe regularly: Use tools like MailMop to bulk unsubscribe
+2. Unsubscribe regularly: use tools like MailMop to bulk unsubscribe

-3. Download attachments: Save important files to local storage
+3. Download attachments: save important files to local storage

 Regular Maintenance Schedule

-• Weekly: Delete promotional emails and clear Trash
+• Weekly: delete promotional emails and clear Trash

-• Monthly: Review and delete large attachments
+• Monthly: review and delete large attachments

-• Quarterly: Organize with labels and archive old emails
+• Quarterly: organize with labels and archive old emails

 The MailMop Solution